Stool Tests for Colorectal CancerSkip to the navigation

 A stool test is one of many tests that may be used to screen for colon cancer.
 Other tests include sigmoidoscopy , colonoscopy , and CT colonography .
 Which screening test you choose depends on your risk, your preference, and your doctor.
 Talk to your doctor about what puts you at risk and what test is best for you.

 Health Tools help you make wise health decisions or take action to improve your health.

 Stool tests are done:

 - To look for blood in the stool, since cancer in the colon or polyps in the colon are more likely to bleed than normal colon tissue.
-If blood is found, more tests will be done to find the cause.
+One type of stool test, the sDNA test, checks the stool for blood and genetic changes in DNA that could be signs of cancer.
+If blood or DNA changes are found, more tests, such as a colonoscopy, will be done to find the cause.